gooddata/gooddata-ui-sdk/libs/sdk-ui-dashboard/api/sdk-ui-dashboard.api.md

 import { DashboardLayoutSectionItemsAdded as DashboardLayoutSectionItemsAdded_2 } from '../events/layout.js';
 import { DashboardLayoutSectionMoved as DashboardLayoutSectionMoved_2 } from '../events/layout.js';
 import { DashboardLayoutSectionRemoved as DashboardLayoutSectionRemoved_2 } from '../events/layout.js';
+import { DashboardMetaState as DashboardMetaState_2 } from './metaState.js';
 import { DashboardQueryCompleted as DashboardQueryCompleted_2 } from '../events/general.js';
 import { DashboardQueryFailed as DashboardQueryFailed_2 } from '../events/general.js';
 import { DashboardQueryRejected as DashboardQueryRejected_2 } from '../events/general.js';